picimako/wiremocha/docs/stubbing.md

 The logic is pretty much the same for the JSON DSL with the following differences:

-The intention is available when the selected property is `response.body` with a string literal value, in an actual mapping file, and there is a `__files` directory under the same root as the mapping file.
+- It is available when the selected property is `response.body` with a string literal value, in an actual mapping file, and there is a `__files` directory under the same root as the mapping file.

-In this case the body file is created in the `__files` directory under the same root as the mapping file is located.
+- The body file is created in the `__files` directory under the same root as the mapping file is located.
-(However, since target sub-folder can be selected, when there is any, there is no restriction to extract the body to any location.)
+(However, since a target sub-folder can be selected also, when there is any, there is no restriction to extract the body to any location.)

 ```json
 //from: